-Dan Harrison (Sixth Season)
+Dan Harrison (Seventh Season)

 Harrison coached successful programs in basketball and golf at a variety of levels.
-He coached Kansas high school boys basketball at Minneola, Garden City, and Campus High School (Haysville).
+He coached Kansas high school boys basketball and golf at Minneola, Garden City, and Campus High School (Haysville).
 He also coached the Wichita State University women’s golf team from 1989 to 1993, winning the Missouri Valley Conference championship and garnering “Coach of the Year” honors in 1992.

-Lynae Wright, assistant coach (First Season)
+LaMont Russell, assistant coach (First Season)

 Russell returns to Hesston College after a notable career for the Larks’ men’s program.
 As a sophomore (2007-08) at Hesston, Russell earned NJCAA all-american honors and led the Larks in points and rebounds as Hesston posted a 23-7 regular season record.
 He then transferred to NCAA Div.
 I Southeast Missouri State University (Cape Girardeau, Mo.) where he was a two-year starter for the Redhawks.
 As a senior, he led SEMO in rebounding.